 The potential for a military presence at its borders was what played a major role in the Russian invasion of Ukraine; a similar case would be of the neighboring state, Finland, which is why this step could either lead to regional deterrence or further aggravation of Russia.

-This rejection was a global shock, but Erdogan stood firm against the states due to their continued refusal to the extradition of Kurdistan Workers’ Party (PKK) terrorists to Turkey.
+This rejection of the NATO expansion was a global shock, but Erdogan stood firm against the states due to their continued refusal to the extradition of Kurdistan Workers’ Party (PKK) terrorists to Turkey.
 Sweden and Finland both have the PKK listed on their terrorism alert list but their attitude towards its Syrian arm, Yekîneyên Parastina Gel (YPG) or People’s Defense Unit, is a little lax.